Bealby/grandpas-pocket-watch-shop/TESTING.md

 - Ensure number under 'Basket' icon, is `0` and colour orange `rgb(220, 149, 35, 1)`.
-- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added to the basketand, and displays number accordingly.
+- Ensure number under 'Basket' icon, accumulates the total each time a 'Product' is added to the basket, and displays number accordingly.
 - When the search icon is clicked with an empty field entry, the user is redirected to the `Products` page along with